Licensing the Power BI service for users in your organization

 For information about pricing, see Pricing & Product Comparison.

 If you're not ready to purchase, select the Power BI Pro trial.
 You'll get 25 licenses to use for one month.
 For step-by-step instructions on how to sign up, see Get a Power BI subscription for your organization.

 About self-service sign-up

 Individual users can get their own Power BI license by signing up with their work or school email account.
 With a Fabric free license, users can explore Power BI for personal data analysis and visualization using My Workspace, but they can't share content with others.
 A Power BI Pro or Power BI Premium Per User (PPU) license is required before users can share content.
 For descriptions of the license types, see license types for the Power BI service.

 Users can upgrade their license type, or sign up for a different license directly, if the organization is using the commercial cloud.
 Direct purchase, or upgrade to Pro isn't available to educational organizations or organizations deployed to Azure Government or Azure China 21Vianet clouds.

 Turning off self-service sign-up keeps users from exploring Power BI.
-If you block individual sign-up, you may want to get Power BI (free) licenses for your organization and assign them to all users.
+If you block individual sign-up, you may want to get Fabric free licenses for your organization and assign them to all users.

-To assign a Power BI (free) license to all existing users:
+To assign a Fabric free license to all existing users: